nowaproj/docs/docs/hybrid_approach/intro_hybrid_approach.md

 ---
 sidebar_position: 1
-title: Intro to Hybrid approacgh
+title: Intro to Hybrid Approach
 description: Learn how to use Nowa Hybrid approach
 ---